He Shoots, He Scores: Synopsis

 The series was written by Réjean Tremblay and novelist Louis Caron for the first season (later replaced by Jacques Jacob), and tells the story of the fictional National Hockey League team Le National from Quebec City, and its players.
 The main protagonist is Pierre Lambert (Carl Marotte), the young, handsome player drafted by Le National from the Trois-Rivières Dragons junior team.

-In the first series, Pierre Lambert is selected to play for Le National de Québec, his boyhood team, along with his best friend Denis Mercure (Jean Harvey).
+In the first season, Pierre Lambert is selected to play for Le National de Québec, his boyhood team, along with his best friend Denis Mercure (Jean Harvey).
 During that year, Pierre learns how to control himself at the pro level and how to deal with hockey and his love life.

-The second series is focused on the World Cup of Hockey.
+The second season is focused on the World Cup of Hockey.
 Pierre Lambert is selected to play for Team Canada but personal issues cause him to play poorly.
 Pierre has to deal with those issues in time to help Canada win the World Cup.
-The theme of Soviet hockey players wanting to flee their country and play in North America is also included in the series.
+The theme of Soviet hockey players wanting to flee their country and play in North America is also included.

-In the third installment of the series, with Le National de Québec dealing with big financial difficulties and with an injury-plagued Pierre Lambert, the future in Quebec is in doubt.
+The third season of the series focused on Le National de Québec dealing with serious financial difficulties and with an injury-plagued Pierre Lambert, leaving the future of Le National in Quebec in doubt.
 Pierre Lambert and his friends will have to start winning and find a way to keep Le National in Quebec.